Uncertainty quantification for Markov chain induced martingales with application to temporal difference learning: Main results

 As alluded above, our strategy to prove Theorem \ref{thm:Srikant-generalize} closely follows the strategy put forward recently by \cite{srikant2024rates}, which deploys Stein's method and Lindeberg swapping.
 We point out that approach by addressing a gap in the proof arising when condition \eqref{eq:as-P1} does not hold and by deriving a tighter bound on the smoothness of the solution to the multivariate Stein's equation, which may be of independent interest (see Proposition \ref{prop:Stein-smooth} in Appendix \ref{app:Srikant-generalize} and compare it to Proposition 2.2 and 2.3 in \cite{gallouët2018regularity}).

-Under an additional technical condition, the bound of Theorem \ref{thm:Srikant-generalize} can be further tightened, as illustrated in the next result, which is more directly applicable to constructing the Berry-Esseen bound for Markov chain-induced martingales, e.g., Theorem \ref{thm:Berry-Esseen-mtg}.
+Under an additional technical condition, the bound of Theorem \ref{thm:Srikant-generalize} can be further tightened, as illustrated in the next result, which is more directly applicable to constructing the Berry--Esseen bound for Markov chain-induced martingales, e.g., Theorem \ref{thm:Berry--Esseen-mtg}.
 The proof is in Appendix \ref{app:proof-cor-Wu}.

 \begin{corollary} Under the settings of Theorem \ref{thm:Srikant-generalize}, further assume there exists a uniform constant $M > 0$, such that for any matrix $\bm{A} \in \mathbb{R}^{d \times d}$ and any $i \in [n]$, it satisfies